Husskz35/World-of-Computer/ReadMe.md

 3.Where am I going?

-4. What is important to me?
+4.What is important to me?

 5.What is possible?